vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/4_ABOUT_THE_TEXT.md

 desire to treat the 1st and 3rd topics in detail and the 2nd in brief.1

 Coming to the 10th Ahnika one notices that the declared focus of the chapter is on the subdivisions of categories (Tattvabhedavidhi), but Abhinavagupta in the same sequence enters into an elaborate discussion on the subdivisions of regions (Bhuvanabhedavidhi, commencing at T.A.
 10.151) without openly enlarging the scope of the chapter.
 Moreover, the fourth ancil- lary topic, variety of knowing subjects (Pramātṛab- heda), finds a specific mention in the prefatory enume- ration of ancillary items, yet it has not been taken up for a separate treatment by Abhinavagupta later.
-Jaya- ratha has tried to justify it as a deliberate omission since subjective variety is inherent in all the preced- ing sub-topics.3 Next comes consideration of the twin cosmic passages called word-passage and mean- ing-passage (Sabdadhvan and Arthädhvan).
+Jaya- ratha has tried to justify it as a deliberate omission since subjective variety is inherent in all the preced- ing sub-topics.3 Next comes consideration of the twin cosmic passages called word-passage and mean- ing-passage (Sabdadhvan and Arthādhvan).
 The for- mer consists of Bhuvana, Tattva and Kala; and the latter of Varna, Pada and Mantra.
 Abhinavagupta devotes five full chapters and a part of the sixth chap- ter to the treatment of passage of meaning (Artha- dhvan) whereas he spares only part of one chapter i.e., 11th (in addition to certain occasional references in the 6th and 7th Ahnikas), which is avowedly de- voted to the treatment of the subpassage of Kala (one of the three sub-passages constituting Artha-

 1. अथ सकलभुवनमानं यन्मह्यं निगदितं निजैर्गुरुभिः ॥